 My Own Experiences

 Another odd occurrence was when I was hiking through the forest heading south from the Poppel campground.
-I came upon a clearing and smelled lavender and the air suddenly chilled.
+I came upon a clearing and smelled lavender, and the air suddenly chilled.
 The smell of lavender was odd as it was late May; too early for lavender to be in bloom.
 A short distance later, I came upon the cemetery.
-Later I had read that lavender is associated with ghosts or spirits.
+Later I read that lavender is associated with ghosts or spirits.

 A Park Ranger’s Story

-A few years ago, I was camping on the island and a passing storm caused large waves that prevented the ferry from making its scheduled trip.
+A few years ago, I was camping on the island, and a passing storm caused large waves that prevented the ferry from making its scheduled trip.
 The result was a day without the arrival of day visitors or new campers.

-The park rangers give a daily tour if the lighthouse.
+The park rangers give a daily tour of the lighthouse.
 As it was a slow day due to no ferry, the ranger had more time to talk to the few of us who were touring the lighthouse that day.
-One of the other campers asked about ghosts and hauntings and the ranger affirmed the popular stories.
+One of the other campers asked about ghosts and hauntings, and the ranger affirmed the popular stories.
 I asked him about the ranger that had gone berserk a few years earlier.
-He confirmed that another ranger had indeed broken down, drawn his weapon, and demanded to be taken off of the island.
+He confirmed that another ranger had indeed broken down, drawn his weapon, and demanded to be taken off the island.
 The park service arranged for the Coast Guard to fly a helicopter to the island that night and remove the ranger.
-The house he had been living in was one that had a history of hauntings.
+The house he had been living in had a history of hauntings.
 The ranger received medical treatment and is now doing well, in a new career, according to the ranger who confirmed this story.

 The same ranger said that he, too, had experienced hearing voices, footsteps, and slamming doors inside buildings that were otherwise unoccupied.